 Note: The second return value (whether filtering was already done) may change over time for some interfaces, like for example in the Kvaser interface.
 Thus it cannot be simplified to a constant value.

 Parameters timeout (float) - seconds to wait for a message, see send()

-Return type tuple[can.Message, bool] or tuple[None, bool]
+Return type Tuple[Optional[Message], bool]

 Returns